bwarman16/EasyCart/Deliverables/implementation_1.md

 Describe how you are deploying your system in production.
 If you are using AWS, remember that AWS Educate offers free credits for students.
 See the tutorial at https://docker-curriculum.com/ on how to create a container and deploy it on AWS.
 Provide a link for the system in production.
 Grading (4 points): This section will be graded based on the adequate use of the technology and its adequate description.

 ## 6. Licensing

-Inform the license you adopted for your source code (remember to configure GitHub accordingly).
-Explain why you adopted this license.
-For more information, check https://choosealicense.com/ and http://redhat.slides.com/glikins/open-sourcelicensing-101#/ Grading (2 points): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.

 The license we have adopted is the Mozilla Public License Version 2.0.
 The license allows others to modify and add code on to source code.
 While still allowing them to combine our code with code under other licenses (open or proprietary) with minimal restrictions.
 Sharing source code with others can provide new, faster ,and updated ways to implement features.